 The risk of a sudden asthma attack can be reduced by regular and adequate treatment of the inflamed airways.

 Tips and tricks

 - A good breathing technique can help sufferers cope with physical exertion and acute shortness of breath better and without anxiety.

 - It is important to inhale the asthma sprays correctly for them to be effective (see videos of the Swiss Lung Association)

 - It is useful to have a regular asthma check (in German) and base your activities on the asthma action plan.

 - To prevent asthma: it is essential to treat the allergy properly to avoid progression.

 And the Patient Guidelines (in German) treat the subject of asthma in great detail (the step-by-step plan can be found on page 56).

 Facts and figures

-In Switzerland 12% of all children and 6% of adults are affected.
-If untreated, pollen allergy can lead to asthma in 30% of cases.
+- If untreated, a pollen allergy can lead to asthma in 30% of cases.
 This is known as progression.